Frequently Asked Questions

 How do I know if I’m ready for therapy?

 If you know there is something about your day to day that you want to be different- even if it’s the way you feel- and you haven’t been able to figure out how to do that on your own, that’s when therapy can help.
-Working on how to change behavior, thought patterns, or coping with anxiety better are all things that people address in therapy.
+Working on how to change how communicate with your partner, your thoughts, or dealing with anxiety better are all things that people address in therapy.

 Usually I can handle my problems on my own.
 Why do I need therapy?